siyuhuang/TOD/README.md

  @inproceedings{huang2021semi,
-  title={Semi-Supervised Active Learning with Temporal Output Discrepancy}, author={Huang, Siyu and Wang, Tianyang and Xiong, Haoyi and Huan, Jun and Dou, Dejing}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, year={2021}
+  title={Semi-Supervised Active Learning with Temporal Output Discrepancy}, author={Huang, Siyu and Wang, Tianyang and Xiong, Haoyi and Huan, Jun and Dou, Dejing}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, year={2021}
  }

  @article{huang2022temporal,
-  title={Temporal Output Discrepancy for Loss Estimation-Based Active Learning}, author={Huang, Siyu and Wang, Tianyang and Xiong, Haoyi and Wen, Bihan and Huan, Jun and Dou, Dejing}, journal={IEEE Transactions on Neural Networks and Learning Systems (TNNLS)}, year={2022},
+  title={Temporal Output Discrepancy for Loss Estimation-Based Active Learning}, author={Huang, Siyu and Wang, Tianyang and Xiong, Haoyi and Wen, Bihan and Huan, Jun and Dou, Dejing}, journal={IEEE Transactions on Neural Networks and Learning Systems}, year={2022},
  }
 ```